-Apple Cider Cinnamon Roll Loaf: Soft apple cider buttermilk dough filled with cinnamon sugar and rolled up into a giant loaf.
-Baked and topped with Apple Cider Glaze.
+This Apple Cider Cinnamon Roll Loaf is a soft apple cider buttermilk dough filled with cinnamon sugar and rolled up into a giant loaf.

 My husband commented the other day that there were 12 pounds of butter in the fridge.

 He says why?

 Because it’s almost September and starting Friday (now today) it’s supposed to be in the high 60’s low 70’s.

 Yes, baking fest time is rapidly approaching.

 While many people in my area get Seasonal Affective Disorder with all the gray and cool temps I actually come alive.

 The mornings are already starting to shift to crisp cool air…even when it heats up later in the day.

 Now, I always love to bake with yeast (I know some of you fear it but you need to embrace that fear) but this time of year makes me want to bake with yeast even more.

 I bought a few bread cookbooks that I’m hoping to dive into.